appscode/pharm-controller-manager/docs/reference/cloud-controller-manager_up.md

       --node-status-update-frequency duration   Specifies how often the controller updates nodes' status. (default 5m0s) --port int32                              The port that the cloud-controller-manager's http service runs on. (default 10253)
-      --profiling                               Enable profiling via web interface host:port/debug/pprof/. (default true) --route-reconciliation-period duration    The period for reconciling routes created for Nodes by cloud provider.
+      --profiling                               Enable profiling via web interface host:port/debug/pprof/. (default true) --route-reconciliation-period duration    The period for reconciling routes created for Nodes by cloud provider. (default 10s)
       --use-service-account-credentials         If true, use individual service account credentials for each controller.
 ```